Can Johnson Controls International plc (JCI) Remain Competitive?

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at JCI starting from VanHimbergen Robert M, who sale 5,683 shares at the price of $64.44 back on Feb 25.
-After this action, VanHimbergen Robert M now owns 39,618 shares of Johnson Controls International plc, valued at $366,213 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at JCI starting from Brannemo Tomas, who sale 30,551 shares at the price of $65.03 back on Nov 08.
+After this action, Brannemo Tomas now owns 24,454 shares of Johnson Controls International plc, valued at $1,986,732 using the latest closing price.

 Stock Fundamentals for JCI